saiteja8848/Complete_Java_Backend/README.md

 ```
-Example 1: ** Flitering List of products whose price is greater than 3k, so we use fliter, map and collect**
+Example 1: **fliter, map and collect**

   fliter : Stream<T> filter(Predicate<? super T> predicate) - Predicate : checks for true or false and adds to stream
   map : <R> Stream<R> map(Function<? super T, ? extends R> mapper) - Function :  that takes an argument of type T and produces a result of type R
-  collect : <R, A> R collect(Collector<? super T, A, R> collector) - Collector is a class and it has many static methods - one such method is toList
+  collect : <R, A> R collect(Collector<? super T, A, R> collector) -  collecting elements from a stream into a specific type of collection.
-  Collector : public static <T> Collector<T, ?, List<T>> toList()
+  Collector : public static <T> Collector<T, ?, List<T>> toList() -  Collector is a class and it has many static methods - one such method is toList

   Conclusion :
-    - .map and .filter are abstract methods defined by the Stream interface in Java, they accept predefined functional interface as arguments or parameters in java
+    - .map , .filter and .collect are abstract methods defined by the Stream interface in Java, they accept predefined functional interface as arguments or parameters in java
     - So The actual implementation of these methods depends on the specific stream type.

    List<Float> productPriceList2 =productsList.stream()